particle-iot/docs/src/content/en/shared/firmware.md

 {
   Serial.begin(9600);   // open serial over USB
   // On Windows it will be necessary to implement the following line:
-  // Make sure your Serial Terminal app is closed before powering your Core
+  // Make sure your Serial Terminal app is closed before powering your device
   // Now open your Serial Terminal, and hit any key to continue! while(!Serial.available()) SPARK_WLAN_Loop();